Sue Ferguson

 Treatment

-Orthotics (functional insoles to wear inside shoes) provided to change walking and standing, deflect pressure and support the foot.
+Orthotics (functional insoles to wear inside shoes) provided to control excessive pronation, change walking and standing, deflect pressure and support the foot.

 Patient Orthotics